The Rescuers (2011 film): Synopsis

 The film depicts a range of individuals involved in aiding victims during the 1944 genocide, including diplomats such as German Georg F. Duckwitz in Copenhagen, Americans Varian Fry and Hiram Bingham in Marseilles, Japanese Consul Chiune Sugihara and the Dutch Jan Zwartendijk in Kaunas, Turkish Consul Selahattin Ulkumen in Rhodes, British Captain Frank Foley in Berlin, Polish diplomat Henryk Slawik in Budapest, and Swedish diplomat Raoul Wallenberg, who collaborated with Archbishop Angelo Rotta of the Vatican to coordinate Rescue efforts.
 Notably, the film also features the involvement of Consul Carl Lutz of Switzerland and others.
 His Royal Highness Prince Charles, The Prince of Wales, also shares a lesser-known story about his family.

-Addressing the cycle of genocide and other crimes against humanity presents a formidable challenge at all levels due to its complexity.
-The documentary aims to foster discussions among current government officials and their diplomatic envoys globally, urging them and the wider community to harness their moral influence and authority to safeguard endangered lives worldwide.